pkardas/notes/books/head-first-design-patterns/notes.md

 The Memento has 2 goals: Saving the important state of a system's key object.
 Maintaining the key object's encapsulation.

-Keeping the Single Responsibility Principle n mind, it is also a good idea to keep the state that you are saving separate from the key object.
+Keeping the Single Responsibility Principle in mind, it is also a good idea to keep the state that you are saving separate from the key object.
 This separate object that holds the state is known as the Memento object.

 Benefits: